 What to expect

-- Laptop with token for remote access to electronic medical record and imaging
+- Laptop with a token for remote access to electronic medical record and imaging

-- An iPhone to facilitate taking call (there is a pager as a backup)
+- An iPhone to facilitate taking a call

 - $1500 educational stipend